puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 Let's take a look at `facter`.

-If you're not connected to your agent node, use SSH to reconnect.
+Still connected to your agent node, use `facter` to explore the `os` fact.

-    ssh root@hello.learning.puppetlabs.vm

-Now use `facter` to see the OS data available on this node:

     facter os